sbarbari/voltha-perf-base/PITCHME.md

 ---

-NOTE: The module availability will not survive a reboot.
+The module availability will not survive a reboot.
 You can make the change persistent by adding `dm_thin_pool` to /etc/modules

 ---